Sonnet 567

 Who by the mighty main is ever tried;

-Upheaved in ire upon approach to land
+Upheaved in ire upon approach to land—

-Froth fisted fury, conquest yet denied.
+Froth fisted fury, yet conquest there denied.

 Ah still they come to flail the mighty down

-As if by constancy they should prevail
+As if by constancy they can prevail

 Spawned so by distant tempests, borne by gales.